cedalo/streamsheets-documentation/docs/_sources/installation/premium-edition/installing-on-windows/index.rst.txt

     | Command:    ``docker run -v <PATH_TO_INSTALL_DIRECTORY>:/streamsheets cedalo/streamsheets-installer-pro:<VERSION>-win``
     | Example:      ``docker run -v C:\Streamsheets:/streamsheets cedalo/streamsheets-installer-pro:1.6-milestone-win``

 3. Add the license file in the license folder.

+    | ``.../streamsheets/license``

                 If you do not own a license you can order a test license at license@cedalo.com.

-    | ``.../streamsheets/license``
+Please only use business e-mail adresses.

 Starting Streamsheets
 ----------------------